Dementia With Lewy Bodies

 After DLB has been diagnosed and treatment begun, the individual requires regular check-ups with his or her health care provider.

-- These check-ups allow the health care provider to see how well treatment is working and make adjustments as necessary.
+- These check-ups allow the health care provider to monitor disease progression and see how well treatment is working, and make recommendations about both medications as well as non-medication aspects of treatment, as necessary.

 - They allow detection of new medical and behavior problems that could benefit from treatment.

 - These visits also give the family caregiver(s) an opportunity to discuss problems in the individual’s care.